Hero is a 2007 novel by Perry Moore

 - You Will Know What to Do: Thom gets this from his invisible mother in the form of her engagement ring.

-- Ruth also says this to Thom when the League is about to charge Ssnake with a number of deaths, since only Thom would know he's innocent because they spent the night together.
+- Ruth also says this to Thom when the League is about to charge Ssnake with a number of deaths, since only Thom would know he's innocent because they were making out at the time.